-An image isn’t just a snapshot of one moment.
-It is so much more.
+An iconic image is much more than a snapshot of one moment.

 These iconic photos show a fraction of a second in our world’s history.
 They portray relationships, situations, and the passing of time.

-Read on for the stories behind the most iconic images ever taken.
+Read on for the stories behind the most iconic and breathtaking pictures ever taken.

 The image of John Lennon and Yoko Ono is no ordinary portrait photography session.
-At the time, John and Yoko were a married couple, with a strong adoration for each other.
+John and Yoko were a married couple, with a strong adoration for each other.

-This iconic image was famously captured by Annie Leibovitz.
-At the time, she was Rolling Stone’s chief photographer and she captured this famous photo with an instant camera.
+Annie Leibovitz captured the famous photo.
+At the time, she was Rolling Stone’s chief photographer, and she took this photo with an instant camera.

-She initially wanted John alone, but he insisted that Yoko join him on the upcoming cover.
+She initially wanted John alone, but he insisted that Yoko joined him on the upcoming cover.

 All three knew it was a profound image.
 Yet none of them knew it was to be his last image.
 John was assassinated in front of his apartment a few hours later.